MirageML/MirageStock/README.md

 Welcome to Mirage3D, an open-source repository dedicated to text-to-3D and image-to-3D conversions.
 Our implementations, derived from various other open-source projects, are optimized to output GLB files, making it easier for you to integrate 3D models into your projects.

+## Community

+Join our [Discord](https://discord.gg/H7fGs47mTc) community!
+It's a space where we discuss the latest developments in generative AI 3D.
+Whether you're a beginner or an expert, we'd love to hear your thoughts and ideas.

 ## Features

 - Text-to-3D: Convert plain text into 3D models.